xinyuren-bio/LNB-MDT/README.md

 ![LNB-MDT Logo](LNB-MDT.jpg)

-**LNB-MDT** (Lipid NanoBubble Molecular Dynamics Toolkit) is a comprehensive toolkit designed for molecular dynamics analysis of lipid nanobubbles.
+**LNB-MDT** (Lipid NanoBubble Molecular Dynamics Toolkit) is a comprehensive toolkit designed for molecular dynamics simulations of lipid nanobubbles.

 ## 📋 Table of Contents